 Artiodactyla (Even-toed Ungulates)

 Artiodactyla is made up of all the even-toed hoofed animals.
-Also called cloven-hooved, these mammals are made up of antelope, bison, camels, cows, deer, giraffe, goats, pigs and sheep.
+Also called cloven-hooves, these mammals are made up of antelope, bison, camels, cows, deer, giraffes, goats, pigs, and sheep.
 Most of the large mammals found in the World are part of this order.

 Some species such as the hippopotamus and bison have short legs and a stocky body, whereas other species such as camels and giraffes have longer, thinner legs and a slender body.

 Most species eat plant-based materials, and mammals of the suborder Ruminantia have a four-chambered stomach, which allows them to get all the vitamins and nutrients they need from the plants while breaking down the hard to digest materials.